mtdenni/cs3320/README.md

 * [Acknowledgements](#acknowledgements)

 ## About The Project
-This is a budget application for keeping track of income and expenses.
+This is a project for CS3320 where we were required to build a store application.

 ### Built With